ErpNetDocs/tech/modules/crm/clientcenter/how-to/setup-a-new-user-account.md

 6. Click on **Save and reload** to apply your changes. <br><br>

+7. Define the appropriate level of **[external access](/modules/crm/sales/customers/external-access.md)** for the user.

+   This is necessary for them to be able to see the kind of documents and information suitable for their role in your organization.

+> [!Warning]
-If any of the user configuration settings are not properly applied, a respective **[error message](https://docs.erp.net/tech/modules/crm/clientcenter/reference.html#error-exception-codes)** will be shown.
+> If any of the user configuration settings are not properly applied, a respective **[error message](https://docs.erp.net/tech/modules/crm/clientcenter/reference.html#error-exception-codes)** will be shown.

+> [!TIP]
-If you've passed all the steps successfully, you may proceed to **[apply platform settings](apply-platform-settings.md)**. <br><br>
+> If you've passed all the steps successfully, you may proceed to **[apply platform settings](apply-platform-settings.md)**. <br><br>

 > [!NOTE]
 >
-> The screenshots taken for this article are from v24 of the platform.
+> The screenshots taken for this article are from v24 and v26 of the platform.